-In her response, respondent argues that "[n]either the Vaccine Act nor Vaccine Rule 13 contemplates any role for respondent in the resolution of a request by a petitioner for an award of attorneys' fees and costs."
+On February 8, 2017, respondent filed a response.
+(ECF No. 43).
+Respondent argues that "[n]either the Vaccine Act nor Vaccine Rule 13 contemplates any role for respondent in the resolution of a request by a petitioner for an award of attorneys' fees and costs."
 Id. at 1.
 Respondent adds, however, that she "is satisfied the statutory requirements for an award of attorneys' fees and costs are met in this case."
 Id. at 2.
 Petitioner "respectfully recommends that the Chief Special Master exercise her discretion and determine a reasonable award for attorneys' fees and costs."
 Id. at 3.
-On April 28, 2017, petitioner's counsel confirmed by email correspondence that petitioner did not wish to file a reply.